julien-meichelbeck/better_assert_difference/README.md

 ```

 #### Implicit call of `count` on ActiveRecord relations, arrays, etc.
-Most of the time you'll want to `count` objects, don't need to use string expression or blocks, just pass an `ActiveRecord_Relation` object or an array.
+Most of the time you'll want to `count` objects.
+You won't have to use string expressions or procs, just pass an `ActiveRecord_Relation` object or an array.
 ```ruby
   assert_difference(Foo.where(bar: true)) do
     # block omitted